 Besides, when you eat healthily, you keep your digestion going strong.
 Staying indoors all day can trigger digestion issues that can be averted with easy-to-digest foods.
 Healthy eating will also nourish all organs of your body to keep you strong and fit throughout lockdown.

 - Spring cleaning

-Now that you have plenty of time on your hands, why not attack the dust and accumulated grime of your home with brooms, dusters, vacuum cleaners and scrubs?
+Now that you have plenty of time on your hands, why not organize your home?
+It is also advised you mop your house twice a day with a disinfected or home cleaner.
 We cannot stress how important it is to keep every square inch of our homes clean because many harmful viruses and bacteria spread in filth.
 Your health will thank you for your efforts.